intel/beignet/README.md

 some specific step have to be completed first to make it work.

 - Compilation phase.
 You need to compile the project with fulsim enabled.
-You should choose "EMULATE_IVB ON" in ccmake options.
+You should choose `EMULATE_IVB ON` in ccmake options.
 Actually, Haswell has not been tested that much recently so there is a large probability it will not work properly